nabilnko/bs-library-management-system/README.md

 - Thanks to the Java community for excellent documentation
 - Inspired by real-world library management systems
 - Built as a learning project to demonstrate OOP principles

----

-## 📞 Support

-If you encounter any issues or have questions:
-- Open an issue on GitHub
-- Email: your.email@example.com

----

-**⭐ If you find this project helpful, please consider giving it a star!**

----

-*Last Updated: November 2025*